openmiko/openmiko/doc/development.md

 Custom code is pulled into the project via git submodules.

-After pulling down the submodules with `submodule update --init --recursive` you should run `make ingenic_videocap-rebuild`.
+After pulling down the submodules with `git submodule update --init --recursive` you should run `make ingenic_videocap-rebuild`.

 The normal operation of Buildroot is to download a tarball, extract it, configure, compile and install the software component found inside this tarball.
 It pulls this from the package mk file.
 However when you are developing you want to use the local code in `/src`.
 There is a file called `local.mk` that is used to override it.